marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

     file.writelines(lines)
 ```

-- The idea here is simple
-  - We read the input file line by line and only return the lines after the line marking the start of the text and stopping after the line marking its end
-  - This is written as a generator, so as to not needlessly store the complete text in memory before writing to disk, but it would work just the same if `get_text_lines` return a list of lines
-- The final script is saved as `code/remove_pg.py` in the workflow repository
+The idea here is simple.
+We read the input file line by line and only return the lines after the line marking the start of the text and stopping after the line marking its end.
+This is written as a generator, so as to not needlessly store the complete text in memory before writing to disk, but it would work just the same if `get_text_lines` return a list of lines.
+The final script is saved as `code/remove_pg.py` in the workflow repository.

 ### Counting words
-- The next step of the pipeline is to count the words in each cleaned file
-- The idea here is also simple
-  - We process the files line by line, first splitting words on whitespace and then processing those words to standardize them
-  - Counts of the processed words are stored in a `Counter` object, available from the standard library, and ultimately written to file in count then alphabetical order
+The next step of the pipeline is to count the words in each cleaned file.
+The idea here is also simple.
+We process the files line by line, first splitting words on whitespace and then processing those words to standardize them.
+Counts of the processed words are stored in a `Counter` object, available from the `collections` module of the standard library, and ultimately are written to file in count then alphabetical order.

 ```python
 from collections import Counter